 These were Škoda guns built at the Pilsen works.
 Fitted to Austria-Hungary's last pre-dreadnoughts and to her only completed dreadnoughts.
 Used a horizontal wedge breech.
-Unlike German guns of this caliber, there was no "fore charge" used in these weapons, all the propellant charge was in a brass case.
+Unlike German guns of this caliber, there was no "fore charge" used in these weapons, all the propellant charge was in a single brass case.

 The Škoda Works of Pilsen produced a total of 65 guns (5 of them were spares) in this caliber.
 The first 13 were for the Radetzky class and the second 52 were for the Tegetthoff class (also known as the Viribus Unitis class).
 Only the second series, the guns for the Tegetthoff class, were designated as K10.
-The K10 differed slightly from the earlier 30.5 cm (12") guns in that its chamber was 1.97 inches (5 cm) longer, which allowed these guns to handle a heavier propellant charge.
+The K10 differed slightly from the earlier 30.5 cm (12") guns in that its chamber was 1.97 inches (5 cm) longer, which allowed these guns to use a heavier propellant charge.

 Erzherog Franz Ferdinand, Radetzky and Tegetthoff were ceded after World War I to Italy, where they were scrapped and their guns then used as coastal artillery.